Thursday, April 4, 2019 • 4:00pm

 Free and Open to the public • does not include Museum admission

 Rain location: Hooks Hyde Hall

-He has written many books, including Progressive Muslims: On Justice, Gender, and Pluralism; Cambridge Companion to American Islam; Politics of Knowledge in Premodern Islam; and Memories of Muhammad.
+The Commemoration keynote speaker is Dr. Omid Safi, Director of The Islamic Studies Center at Duke University, and one of the featured speakers from the MLK50 Commemoration.
+Safi teaches courses on Dr. King and Malcolm X at Duke and is committed to liberationist spiritual traditions that bring together love and justice.
+He leads an international program focused on diverse religious traditions in Turkey and Morocco.
+He has written many books, including Progressive Muslims: On Justice, Gender, and Pluralism, Cambridge Companion to American Islam, Politics of Knowledge in Pre-modern Islam, and Memories of Muhammad.
 His most recent book is Radical Love: Teachings from the Islamic Mystical Traditions.

 Special program guests also include: Dr. King’s colleagues, Rev. James Lawson and Rev. Jesse Jackson; Shelby County Mayor Lee Harris; Memphis Mayor Jim Strickland; Dr. King’s fraternity, Alpha Phi Alpha Fraternity Inc.; and the LeMoyne-Owen Concert Choir, under the direction of Gavin Wigginson.

 From 10am-3pm on April 4th, the museum will host hands-on activities for children and families including creating a miniature signs for peace and justice and making paper carnations with messages about King’s legacy to be added to a community-designed wreath.